Key Takeaways

 Do You Have to Choose?
 Or Can You Use Both?

-Short answer: You can and a lot of teams already do.
+Short answer: you can, and a lot of teams already do.

 Here's how the combination usually works: